by HGD Staff

 But They Offered to Pay for My Car

 Yes, the adjuster may be asking questions in order to repair your car.
-However, conversation can quickly deteriorate into questions about your injuries and medical treatment.
+However, the conversation can quickly deteriorate into questions about your injuries and medical treatment.
 If the other driver’s insurance company is willing to fix your vehicle now, there is a pretty good chance they will still be willing to once an attorney contacts them.
 In fact, they are probably more likely to do so, as they know an experienced set of eyes is now watching them.
 Every state has a comprehensive set of regulations that control the manner in which insurance companies are required to handle claims.
-In Alabama, the insurance regulations dictate how long the insurance company has to respond to claims, pay valid claims and make property damage arrangements.
+In Alabama, the insurance regulations dictate how long the insurance company has to respond to claims, pay valid claims, and make property damage arrangements.

 “I Would Feel More Comfortable if You Spoke with My Attorney”

 Once you tell an insurance adjuster that you have an attorney, they should discontinue any attempt to speak with you or take your statement.
 They are legally required to direct their questions to your attorney instead.
 They will, however, insist that you tell them who your attorney is.
 Do not bluff or try to “fake” having an attorney.
 If you claim to have an attorney but do not have one, the insurance company may stop working on your claim until they hear from your attorney.
 If you do not have one, this can delay your claim and even hurt your case.

 It is easy to get legal help after an Alabama auto accident or another type of personal injury.
 If you are getting calls from an adjuster, give Heninger Garrison Davis a call at (205) 326-3336 today.
 Our experienced personal injury attorneys can provide you with a comprehensive free case evaluation.
 If we agree to represent you, you will not need to call the adjuster back.
 Our attorneys will handle that for you in order to protect your interests.